skorasaurus/skorasaurus.github.io/_posts/2015-09-05-crowd-sourced-neighborhoods.md

 You're encouraged to map (that is draw) the neighborhood where you live but also others that you may not live in but may spend a lot of time in or feel strongly about.

-A map is not just a static representation of outsides,
+A map is not just a static representation; but

 but this is to map as a verb: you can not only

 I've also added Akron's as well, prompted by a converation with Jason Segedy.
 Thanks to work of [Andy Woodruff](http://bostonography.com/2015/map-your-neighborhood-again/); and [Nick Martinelli](http://pnwmaps.com/neighborhoods/).
 I've been able to build upon their work;

-If you're a developer and wish to implement this in your own city, the source code is available on [github](https://github.com/enam/neighborhoods/)
+If you're a developer and wish to implement this in your own city, the source code is available on [github](https://github.com/enam/neighborhoods/) and I've made a couple adjustments that I'll be adding shortly to source code.

-Stories:

-What does the neighborhood mean to you?

-I've had my thoughts of neighborhoods and made a made of them in 2010-11.

-MAKE A BULLET LIST OF WHAT FLAGGING IS;

-WHAT LOVING IS.